-There will be 10 to 20 short quizzes (about 1.5 per week) in this class of about 5 minutes each at the start of class.
-Quizzes are usually announced but may not be.
-Quizzes emphasize material in the prior 3 days of class.
+There will be approximately10 short quizzes (about 1.5 per week) in this class of about 10 minutes each at the Start (or end) of class (upload on canvas).
+We will do one quiz as a trial run to make sure that everyone has canvas quiz experience understood.

+Quizzes emphasize material in the 3 prior days of class lecture (NOT including material covered on the day of the quiz, and also NOT including material coverd on the day before the quiz); for a class meeting Mon - Friday, a quiz on Wednesday would test material covered on Thurs, Fri, Mon, but NOT cover material on Tuesday or Wednesday.
 There will not be make-up quizzes.
 If you miss a quiz and you are not excused (see below) then your score is a zero.
 If it is excused (see below) then the missed quiz grade will be the average of your other quiz grades.
-The lowest of your quiz grades will be given half the weight as the others.
+The lowest of your quiz grades will count for half the weight of the others.